wentingzoe/Interview_Scheduler/README.md

 By clicking on an empty timeslot, students can book an appointment with a mentor.
 They can then enter their name and choose a mentor from those available that day.
 Appointments can be scheduled for different days and times during the week and edited or deleted.

 This app was deployed online through Heroku, CircleCI and Netlify.
+Please try the Demo link: https://interview-scheduler-wenting.netlify.app/ (Give it a few seconds to warmup the API)

 ## Essential Key points
 The following were the main conclusions from creating a react app with create-react-app and using a variety of testing libraries: